dmanhaus/europe-cruise-2022/slides/02-florence/009-day-1-florence-duomo.md

 ## **Exploring The Duomo**
 <br>

-> Entry is free, so take some time this afternoon while we stay close to "home" to explore the beauty of the Duomo from the Piazzas outside, and the Cathedral within.
+> Entry is free, so take some time this afternoon while we stay close to "home" to explore the beauty of the Duomo from the Piazza outside, and the Cathedral within.

 |     |     |     |
 | --- | --- | --- |